itcig/sagecontroller/README.md

 #### Using Static Methods;

-You can use static methods to return content from your controller.
+You can use static methods as a pass-thru method that returns content from your controller.

-This is useful if you are within the loop and want to return data for each post item individually.
+This is useful if you are within the loop and want to return data for each post item individually by passing in a $post_id.

 **app/controllers/Archive.php**